uvarc/rc-website/content/service/status.md

 On February 26, the old and new Project storage systems will be disconnected.
 Researchers will not have any direct access to the old Project storage.
 The current <nobr>`/project`</nobr> folder on the new storage system should perform optimally without the tether to the old storage system.
 We will begin deleting the empty stub files on <nobr>`/project`</nobr>.
 These are empty files and are not needed for the new migration process. **The original files are still intact and secure on the old system.**

-A new filesystem <nobr>`/stagedproject`</nobr> will be mounted read-only on <a href="/userinfo/rivanna/login/#secure-shell-access-ssh" target="_blank">Rivanna login nodes</a> and the <a href="/userinfo/globus/#transferring-files" target="_blank">UVA Standard Security Storage</a> data transfer node (DTN).
-This folder will not be available on compute nodes.
+A new filesystem <nobr>`/stagedproject`</nobr> will be mounted read-only on <a href="/userinfo/rivanna/login/#secure-shell-access-ssh" target="_blank">Rivanna login nodes</a>, compute nodes, and the <a href="/userinfo/globus/#transferring-files" target="_blank">UVA Standard Security Storage</a> data transfer node (DTN).
 This folder will be used as a target to stage your data as it is being transferred from the old system to the new system.
 Setting up a new destination for the not yet transferred files prevents potential interference with your active work in <nobr>`/project`</nobr>.

 **Your Project storage folders on February 26:**